HaraldUebele/HaraldUebele.github.io/_posts/2021-02-07-maybe learn something new about minikube.md

 ## 4. Minikube Logviewer

-Installing something like an ELK stack may be a bit overwhelming for Minikube.
-A while ago I found the [Minikube Logviewer](https://github.com/ivans3/minikube-log-viewer){:target="_blank"} which is quite simple.
+Central logging is important and helpful.
+But installing something like an ELK stack may be a bit overwhelming for Minikube.
+A while ago I found the [Minikube Logviewer](https://github.com/ivans3/minikube-log-viewer){:target="_blank"} which is quite simple and doesn't require a lot of resources.

-Recently I found out that it is available as a Minikube addon.
+Now I found out that it is available as a Minikube addon, too.
 Enable it with

 ```sh
 minikube addons enable logviewer